 A country's total exports of goods and services are the sources of receipts.
-In addition to this it includes invisible services such as tourism, shipping, air transport, banking and insurance services etc. Similarly payments made to the other countries for the imports and other services are included in the payments side.
+In addition to this it includes invisible tourism, services such as air transport, banking and insurance services Similarly etc. payments made to the other countries for the imports and other services are included in the payments side.